awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 1. \(Optional\) You can use the controls at the bottom of the page to specify other AWS accounts that can use this CMK to encrypt and decrypt data\.
 To do so, choose **Add an External Account** and then type the intended AWS account ID\.
 Repeat as necessary to add more than one external account\.
 **Note**
 Administrators of the external accounts must also allow access to the CMK by creating IAM policies for their users\.
-For more information, see [Allowing External AWS Accounts to Access a CMK](key-policy-modifying.md#key-policy-modifying-external-accounts)\.
+For more information, see [Allowing Users in Other Accounts to Use a CMK](key-policy-modifying-external-accounts.md)\.

 1. Choose **Next Step**\.